-Forgotten village of Glen Lochay - Tirai
+Forgotten village of Tirai (Glen Lochay)

-Instead, their stories are preserved around the stones of each wall they had built, how?
-Because they are still standing, shouldn't that be enough, and profound a statement for us to consider, and listen?
-The walls of their homes, once again are still standing.
-They have not fallen yet, nor are they in total ruins.
-This little civilisation, was for them their life.
-This was how they chose to sustain the land, animals and themselves – what freedom.
-It is without surprise, that the Gaelic name given to the village – Tirai, means 'land of good luck or joy'.
+Instead, their stories are preserved around the stones of each wall they had built.
+How?
+Because they are still standing – shouldn't that be enough?
+Something of the village has survived and we must try not to ignore its existence – we must try to preserve its history in respect of the lives that once lived here.
+The walls of their homes are still standing.
+They have not fallen yet, nor are they in total ruin.
+This little civilisation was their life.
+This was how they sustained the land, animals and themselves – what freedom!
+It is not surprising that the Gaelic name given to the village – Tirai – means 'land of joy'.

 How happy were they?
 How did they see life?
 How did they see their future?
 What would their reaction be if they were to see the world as it is today?
-Most importantly, was the quality of their lives to an ethical standard, in which they desired no more?
-In the modern world today, often, the quality of a person's life is measured by their mortality.
-But actually, whether you have lived a short or a long life, the quality can be completely different.
-And yes, essentially, what I am stating, is that the only way to measure the quality of a life, is that of experience.
+Most importantly, would they have been satisfied with the quality of their lives, – would it have met their needs?
+In the modern world, the quality of a person's life is often measured by their mortality.
+But the actual quality of life in terms of experience and fulfilment may vary whether or not you have lived a short or a long life.
+And yes, essentially what I am stating is that the only way to measure the quality of a life is through people’s experience.
 Therefore, what was their daily experience of life?
-How good was it, when once again compared to the way we live today?
+How good was it when compared to the way we live today?

 The people of Tirai, therefore, did not abandon their village, they were forced to do so.
-Meaning, that from an economic perspective, their situation was political, rather than it being about their lack of ethics, in the way they would have attempted once again to sustain themselves, the land, animals and village.
-They were considered to be no longer profitable, because once again they could not meet the 'increase in rents', and yet as a village they had managed to survive for over four centuries.
-What the village of Tirai exemplifies, is that an economic-exchange with a profit continues to be unsustainable, and will only persistently push out the essential needs of others.
-Where something is gained, elsewhere - something is most definitely lossed.
+The decision to abandon their village was not theirs –they could have continued to sustain their lives there by subsistence farming.
+The decision was a political one on the part of the landowners.
+The villagers were no longer considered profitable, because they could not meet the 'increase in rents', and yet as a village they had managed to survive for over four centuries.
+What the village of Tirai exemplifies is the effect of the profit motive which is in itself unsustainable, and persistently pushes out the needs of others.
+Where something is gained, elsewhere something is most definitely lost.
+In a new economic exchange without a profit, Tirai, when we consider its economic energy in the 420 years of its existence, would have been able to sustain itself and critically its culture too for well over 1,000 years.

-If we go back to the ancient role of Shepherd, do we know if there are any Modern shepherd's still around today?
-I don't think there is, the common title of "Farmer" and that's it.
-To be a Shepherd nowadays has become a forgotten way of life.
-Furthermore, how amazing would it be, if we could begin the process of weaving together ancient, and modern roles of being in the world today?
-Wouldn't that be more Modern?
-There was also a 'limekiln' based in the village of Tirai, which we could consider as a Micro-Green Industrial Revolution (can you believe it, Tirai was already being Modern).
-And revolutionary, in the sense that the villagers, established economic survival, through their existing connection with Nature.
-Knowing that they would never need to over extend their needs - in which to transform Glen Lochay into something of a serious commercial limestone quarry.
-Their little limekiln, is proof that they had no desire to exploit Nature, only to sustain and make the most of what resources they had available to them.
+There was also a lime kiln based in the village of Tirai, which we could consider part of a micro green industrial revolution.
+Can you believe it, Tirai was already being Modern and revolutionary, in the sense that the villagers managed economic survival through their existing connection with nature, knowing that they could transform Glen Lochay into something of a serious commercial limestone quarry.
+Their little lime kiln suggests that they had no desire to exploit nature, only to sustain and make the most of what resources they had available to them.
 Most certainly, there was no corporate dream as we see today.

 By Patrick Phillips